Skip to content

 The Present & Do Not Present Lists feature allows you to create Present or Do Not Present Lists and use them to filter leads based on the list of set parameters on the Buyer, Product, and Campaign levels.

-Present and Do Not Present Lists (PL/DNPL) are applied to the Product field and contain a list of values for this field that the system will only accept or filter out based on it.
+Present and Do Not Present Lists (PL/DNPL) are applied to the Product field and contain a list of values for this field that the system will only accept or filter out based on them.
 When processing a lead, the system will compare the value sent in the set Product field with the list of values in the PL/DNPL.
-For PL, the system will only accept leads with the values matching values added to the PL.
+For PL, the system will only accept leads with the values added to the PL.
 For DNPL, the system will filter out leads if there is a match with DNPL.

 To manage and configure lists, go to the Client Management > Setup > Present & Do Not Present Lists section.

-The section contains two tabs:
+The section contains the following tabs:

-The “Present & Do Not Present Lists” tab
+Present & Do Not Present Lists

 The “Present & Do Not Present Lists” tab allows you to create new Present or Do Not Present Lists, and edit, manage, and delete the existing ones.
-You can set the values for the corresponding lists by adding them manually or using the importing options, and managing API access configurations.
+You can set the values for the corresponding lists by adding them manually or using the importing options and managing API access configurations.

 The Present & Do Not Present Lists tab contains the following information:

-- ID: The unique identification number of the list.
+• ID: The unique identification number of the list.

-- Product: The name of the Product.
+• Product: The name of the Product.

-- List Type: The type of the PL/DNPL list.
+• List Type: The type of the PL/DNPL list.

-- List Name: The name of the PL/DNPL list.
+• List Name: The name of the PL/DNPL list.

-- Field Name: The name of the field that is used as a filter.
+• Field Name: The name of the field that is used as a filter.

-- List Size: The number of values for the selected field.
+• List Size: The number of values for the selected field.

-- Auto-Update Frequency: The Auto-download (auto-update) setting frequency (in hours).
+• Auto-Update Frequency: The Auto-download (auto-update) setting frequency (in hours).
 This setting determines the timeframe for automatic update of the values that are stored in the particular list.
 New values will be downloaded from another system and uploaded to our system with the auto-update.

-- Allow API Access: The setting for the API access availability (Yes/No).
+• Allow API Access: The setting for the API access availability (Yes/No).
 The API Access allows you to create, view, and delete values from a particular PL/DNPL list by using the API.

-- Creation Time: The date and time of the list creation.
+• Creation Time: The date and time of the list creation.

-- Last Update Time: The date and time of the last update of the list.
+• Last Update Time: The date and time of the last update of the list.

-- Last Download Time: The date and time of the last auto-download action.
+• Last Download Time: The date and time of the last auto-download action.

-- Campaigns: The list of Campaigns that use the current PL/DNPL list.
+• Campaigns: The list of Campaigns that use the current PL/DNPL list.
 To view the list of related campaigns, click the “Show campaigns” button.
 Note: Check the “Show Campaign” box in the filters section to view this column.

 You can narrow down the search results by using the following filters:

-- Product: Select the Product.
+• Product: Select the Product.

-- Type: Select the type of the list.
+• Type: Select the type of the list.

-- Name: Enter the name of the list.
+• Name: Enter the name of the list.

-- Auto update: Select if the auto-update is enabled for the list.
+• Auto update: Select if the auto-update is enabled for the list.

-- Allow API Access: Select if the API access is enabled for the list.
+• Allow API Access: Select if the API access is enabled for the list.

-- Creation Time: Select the time range for the list creation.
+• Creation Time: Select the time range for the list creation.

-- Last Update Time: Select the time range for the last update of the list.
+• Last Update Time: Select the time range for the last update of the list.

-- Show Campaigns: Check the box to display Campaigns for the record.
+• Show Campaigns: Check the box to display Campaigns for the record.

 To add a new PL/DNPL list, click the “Add new list” button and fill in the following fields in the “Add New” pop-up window:

-- PL/DNPL List Name: Enter the name of the list.
+• PL/DNPL List Name: Enter the name of the list.

-- Product: Select the name of the Product.
+• Product: Select the name of the Product.

-- Apply To Field: Select the field that will be used as a filter.
+• Apply To Field: Select the field that will be used as a filter.

-- Default Expiration Period: Select the default expiration period for the PL/DNPL list (No expiration / 1 minute / 5 minutes / 10 minutes / 30 minutes / 1 hour / 8 hours / 1 day / 7 days / 30 days / 90 days / 180 days / 1 year).
+• Default Expiration Period: Select the default expiration period for the PL/DNPL list (No expiration / 1 minute / 5 minutes / 10 minutes / 30 minutes / 1 hour / 8 hours / 1 day / 7 days / 30 days / 90 days / 180 days / 1 year).

-- List Type: Select the type of the list (PL/DNPL).
+• List Type: Select the type of the list (PL/DNPL).

 Click the “Add” button to proceed.